daniel-valdes/stock-eda/README.md

 Indicators: https://www.kaggle.com/cnic92/200-financial-indicators-of-us-stocks-20142018 \
 Tickers: http://eoddata.com/symbols.aspx

 The purpose of this project is to complete exploratory data analysis on publicly traded stocks in the U.S. and see what insights can be drawn from our datasource.
-The dataset is quite comprehensive with *226 columns* worth of financial indicators for each stock.
+The dataset is quite comprehensive with *226 columns* worth of financial indicators for each of the 4000+ stocks.
 All of these indicators come from the companies' yearly 10-K's and cover expenditures, revenues, equity, and relevant ratios.
+The comapanies listed here come from the three major U.S. exchanges (the NYSE, NASDAQ, and AMEX) and are labeled by  economic sector, i.e Technology, Real Estate, etc.

 **Some tasks to be accomplished:**